Premier League: How the European places will be decided on the final day

 9. Arsenal P37 GD+14 Pts 58: Brighton (H).

-Tottenham have European football in their own hands but they face a very tricky looking tie away to Leicester City, who are, of course, going for a Champions League spot.
+Tottenham have the chance to qualify for Europe in their own hands, but they face a very tricky looking tie away to Leicester City, who are, of course, going for a Champions League spot.

 If Mikel Arteta’s side win and Tottenham and Everton fail to do so, then the Gunners will snatch seventh place and a spot in the inaugural Europa Conference League, where they will be England’s only representative.